 The sensitivity of the 300 is about half of the 400, so that there are no pre-configured ".fast" versions of experiments.
 However, parameters can still be manually adjusted to fit into the 15 minute daytime limits if necessary.

-Owing to differences between the 300 and the 400, the 300 is not recommended for use with deuterated solvents with more than one peak, with the exception of MeOH-d4 which has a workaround in place.
+Owing to differences between the 300 and the 400, the 300 is not recommended for use with deuterated solvents with more than one peak, with the exception of MeOH-d4 and toluene-d8 which have workarounds in place.